jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 In [Document Field Extraction with Azure AI Content Understanding](https://jehayesms.github.io/jean-hayes-ai-analytics/azure%20ai/2025/07/22/document-field-extraction-with-azure-ai-content-understanding.html), I illustrated how to use **Azure AI Foundry Content Understanding** to extract data from complex documents using Natural Language Processing.
 The solution extracted course information from a Community Education course catalog into a table format by describing how to return each field.

-In this article, we’ll extend that solution using **Microsoft Fabric**.
+In this article, we’ll extend that solution to call the endpoint, analyze the document, and store the results using **Microsoft Fabric**.
 Fabric is ideal because it allows you to:

-- Invoke Azure AI endpoints directly from a notebook
+- **Invoke Azure AI endpoints**directly from a notebook
-- Store results in a Fabric Lakehouse **without exposing data publicly**
+- **Store results in a Fabric Lakehouse**
 - Leverage **managed private endpoints** for secure access to Azure resources
 - Build and test a **Fabric Data Agent** without deploying new infrastructure
 - Allow **Power BI Copilot** users and **third-party chat apps** to query the results

 You will also learn how to:

-- Securely access Azure resources with managed private endpoints
+- **Securely access Azure** resources with managed private endpoints
 - Retrieve **Azure Key Vault secrets** within Fabric
 - Use **Variable Libraries** and **Pipeline Parameters** to create reusable assets
 - Call the **Azure AI Content Understanding REST API** from a Fabric notebook